 When are you eligible?

 You are eligible to enroll in Medicare at age 65 or if you are younger and have been disabled for 24 months.
 Your Initial Election Period (IEP) runs three months before your 65th birthday month, the month of your 65th birthday, and three months after your 65th birthday month.
 During this time, you can enroll in a Medicare advantage plan with or without prescription drug coverage or a stand-alone part D prescription plan.
 If you are enrolling in a Medicare supplement you have an additional two months to enroll.
 If you wait longer than these initial enrollment dates you may have to pay more and or go through an underwriting process.

 Your plan choices are not permanent.

 The choices you make during your Initial Election Period (IEP) do not lock you in permanently.
 Over time, as your health care coverage needs change you may change coverage.
-Medicare supplements can be changed any time of year with no restrictions.
+Medicare supplements can be changed any time of year.
 For Medicare Advantage Plans and Part D Prescription Drug Plans (PDPs) you will have an opportunity each year during the fall Annual Enrollment Period (AEP) to make changes to these plans.
-Remember there may be restrictions to rejoining a employer-sponsored Medicare Companion plan.
+Remember there may be restrictions to rejoining an employer-sponsored Medicare Companion plan.

 Medicare Part A (hospital coverage).